Middlebury Shield

 Honor Code Pledge: The Honor Code pledge reads as follows: "I have neither given nor received unauthorized aid on this assignment."
 It is the responsibility of the student to write out in full, adhere to, and sign the Honor Code pledge on all examinations, research papers, and laboratory reports.
 Faculty members reserve the right to require the signed Honor Code pledge on other kinds of academic work.

 Community Accountability: Academic integrity is the foundation of a healthy intellectual community.
 One individual’s intellectual dishonesty erodes that foundation and negatively affects all community members.
-Therefore, in addition to adhering to the Academic Honesty Policy themselves, the student-written Constitution of the Undergraduate Honor Code states that “Any member of the College community (student, faculty, or administrator) who is aware of a case of academic dishonesty is morally obligated to report it to the professor or the judicial affairs officer.”
+Therefore, in addition to adhering to the Academic Honesty Policy themselves, the student-written Constitution of the Undergraduate Honor Code states that “Any member of the College community (student, faculty, or administrator) who is aware of a case of academic dishonesty is morally obligated to report it to the professor or the Dean of Students.

 3. Faculty Responsibilities